Best Linux Distro For Tech-Savvy Tinkerers: A Comparison!!

-Linux world is full of distros with some of them targetted towards normal users whose needs are a basic computing platform while other distros are targetted toward the tech-savvy users whose needs are different as compared to ordinary users
+Linux world is full of distros with some of them targetted towards normal users who just need a basic OS while other distros are targetted toward the tech-savvy users whose needs are different as compared to that of normal users

 In this article let’s have a look at what those needs are and try to find the best Linux distros to satisfy those needs!